Surfaces and other Peano Continua with no Generic Chains: The Sierpi n ski carpet

 The proof of \Cref{thm:minimality-sierpinski} builds upon the following fundamental homogeneity result for the Sierpi\'{n}ski carpet from \cite{whyburn} (see also \cite{MR0200910}*{(7.3)}). \begin{theorem}[{\cite{whyburn}}] Let $\gamma$ be a rational boundary curve of $S$ and let $h_0$ be a homeomorphism of $\gamma$ onto itself.
 Then there is $h \in \Homeo(S)$ which extends $h_0$. \end{theorem}

-Since $S$ is planar, each simple closed curve $\gamma \sub S$ separates $S$ into two components $W_0, W_1$ (one of which could be empty).
-As noted in \cite{whyburn}*{\S2}, if every rational maximal subcontinuum of $S$ that is contained in $W_0 \cup \gamma$ is either disjoint from $\gamma$ or coincides with $\gamma$, then $W_0 \cup \gamma$ is an $S$-curve (and similarly for $W_1 \cup \gamma$), and hence it is homeomorphic to $S$.
-This is the case for instance if $\gamma$ is irrational.
-A fact that we will often use implicitly is that a point in $W_0$ is irrational in $W_0 \cup \gamma$ if and only if it is irrational in $S$.
+Let $\gamma$ be a simple closed curve in $S$, and let $W$ be a connected component of $S \setminus \gamma$.
+As noted in \cite{whyburn}*{\S2}, if every rational maximal subcontinuum of $S$ that is contained in $W \cup \gamma$ is either disjoint from $\gamma$ or coincides with $\gamma$, then $W \cup \gamma$ is an $S$-curve, and hence it is homeomorphic to $S$.
+This is the case for instance if $\gamma$ is irrational and $W$ is any one of the two components of $S \setminus \gamma$.
+A fact that we will often use implicitly is that a point in $W$ is irrational in $W \cup \gamma$ if and only if it is irrational in $S$.

 The last ingredient is the following technical lemma.

 \begin{lemma} Let $\gamma$ be a rational boundary curve of $S$ and let $U_0,U_1 \sub S$ be disjoint nonempty open connected subsets such that $U_0 \cap \gamma \ne \emptyset \ne U_1 \cap \gamma$.
 Then there are open sets $W_0 \sub W'_0$, with $\Cl(W'_0) \sub U_0 \setminus \gamma$, such that for any $x \in S \setminus \Cl(W'_0)$ there are three disjoint arcs $\theta, \zeta, \eta$ whose endpoints belong to $\gamma$ and which are irrational everywhere else, and which are such that: \begin{enumerate} \item $\theta, \zeta \sub U_0$, one of the connected components of $S \setminus \theta$ is contained in $U_0$, and the same is true of one of the connected components of $S \setminus \zeta$, \item $\eta \sub U_1$, and one of the connected components of $S \setminus \eta$ is contained in $U_1$, \item $\zeta$ separates $\theta$ from $x$ and $\eta$, \item $\theta$ separates $W_0$ from $\zeta$. \end{enumerate} \end{lemma} \begin{proof} Apply \Cref{prop:sierpinski-irrational-closed-curves} to find an irrational simple closed curve $\gamma'_0$ which is entirely contained in $U_0$.
 It separates $S$ into two nonempty components, one of which is contained in $U_0$.
 Call this latter component $W'_0$.
 In particular, $\Cl(W'_0) \sub U_0 \setminus \gamma$.